Sathvikar01/Fire_Evacuation_System/cms/README.md

 - Run `main.py` or import `Simulation` from `core/simulation.py` to run programmatically.
 - To change movement mode call `Simulation(spec, movement_mode=...)` with `aco`, `distance`, or `random`.
 - The UI lives under `ui/` — modifies Qt widgets, controls and graphing of results.

-Tests
-- There are no automated tests yet; please consider adding unit tests in `core/` for core algorithms.

 Contribution
 - Create issues, forks and PRs in https://github.com/Sathvikar01/Fire_Evacuation_System

-License
-- Please add or update `LICENSE` to the repo as desired.